davidm-g/PONG-Game/README.md

 The controller modifies the data from the Model based on the user inputs given by the View.
 ### Strategy Pattern
 We needed to find a way to make the ElementViewer class have different behaviors, depending on the Element object to view.
 To sort this out, we are bound to implement the Strategy Pattern.
+## Pattern Consequences
+ By implementing the patterns mentioned before, our code is bound to be built different.
+ ### Positive Consequences
+ Design Patterns offered many benefits in regards to our project designs.
+For example, due to the use of Strategy Pattern, flexibility and extensibility is promoted since we are separating the draw() algorithms belonging to the different implementations of ElementViewer.
+The MVC Pattern, on the other hand, promotes reusability, as it makes it easier to scale and reuse components independently.
+For instance, you can have multiple views for the same model.
+Another benefit of using these patterns would be the ability to make clean state transitions between GameState and MenuState with the principles of the State Pattern.
+ ### Negative Consequences
+ Because not everything is perfect, we have also came up with some situations where Design Patterns have given us headaches.
+We have found that some Design Patterns make the code more challenging to navigate, due to the increased number of classes.
+The learning curve to these concepts is also quite present, as we took some time to get familiarized with all of them.
+Despite these and some more minor setbacks, we have every reason to support the implementation of the aformentioned Design Patters.

 ## Mockup
 ![Pong Game Mockup](Mockup.png)